Betti and Hodge numbers of configuration spaces of a punctured elliptic curve from its zeta functions: Proof of Theorem

 \be \item $g_{ij}g_{jk} = 0$ for all distinct $1 \leq i, j, k \leq n$; \item $g_{ij}x_{i} = g_{ij}x_{j}$ for all $1 \leq i \neq j \leq n$; \item $g_{ij}y_{i} = g_{ij}y_{j}$ for all $1 \leq i \neq j \leq n$; \item $x_{i}y_{i} = 0$ for all $1 \leq i \leq n$. \ee

 \

 To establish a linear independence in $E_2(X,n)$, it is sufficient to check the linear independence in $W(n)$.
-The strategy is to compare $W(n)$ with the following algebra of which we know a basis.
+The strategy is to compare $W(n)$ with the following algebra for which we know a basis.

 \

 Consider the graded-commutative $\bC$-algebra

 \